The depreciation calculator uses three different methods to estimate how fast the value of an asset decreases over time.

 - How to calculate depreciation?
 Especially, how to calculate straight line depreciation?
 How to calculate the declining balance depreciation and how to calculate the sum of years digits depreciation?

-From this article, you will always find out how to calculate depreciation expense and how to calculate accumulated depreciation.
+From this article, you will know how to calculate depreciation expense and how to calculate accumulated depreciation.

 What is depreciation? – the depreciation definition

-Imagine that you bought a personal computer at a certain price.
+Imagine that you bought a personal computer for a certain price.
 After a few months, you decide you'd like to sell it.
-The problem is, you're not sure what price you should call.
-The value of the computer is certainly lower than the purchasing price – it is now worth less than a few months ago.
+The problem is, you're not sure how much it is now worth.
+The value of the computer is certainly lower than the amount you bought it for a few months ago.
 An economist would say here that your computer has depreciated over the last few months.
-So we can say that the fundamental concept of depreciation is to reflect the reduction in value of an asset over time, due to factors such as wear and tear.
+So we can say that the fundamental concept of depreciation is to reflect the reduction in value of an asset over time, due to factors such as wear and tear and the appearance of new and better products on the market.

 The more formal definition of depreciation says that it is the method of calculating the cost of an asset over its lifespan.
 In accounting, depreciation is perceived as a method of reallocating the cost of a tangible asset over its useful lifespan.
 To fully understand this approach, let's study the following situation.